cytopia/docker-ansible/README.md

 ```

 ### Run Ansible playbook with local gpg keys mounted and initialized
-This is required in case your GPG key itself is encrypted with a password.
+This is required in case your GPG key itself is encrypted with a password and
+you do not want to make use of the GPG keyring.
+Note that the password needs to be in *single quotes*.
 ```bash
 # Ensure to set same uid/gid as on your local system for Docker user
 # to prevent permission issues during docker mounts